 If you’re like me, you have a box (or boxes) of old photos sitting in your closet that you would love to digitize and share with your friends and family.
 But what is the best way to do that?
-Do you need a special scanner, or can your phone camera do the trick?
-In this blog post, we will take a look at the different types of photo scanners available on the market and help you decide which one is right for you!
+Do you need a special scanner, can you use a flatbed scanner, a document scanner, or can your phone camera do the trick?
+What’s the best rated photo scanner?
+In this post, we will take a look at the different types of photo scanners available on the market, give your our photo scanner reviews, and help you decide which one is right for you!

 When it comes to scanning old photographs, you have a few different options.
 You can do it yourself with a scanner, use a service that mails in your photos, or use a camera scanning app.
 Each method has its own advantages and disadvantages.